inadan02/NaCo/README.md

 [![DOI](https://zenodo.org/badge/140730506.svg)](https://zenodo.org/badge/latestdoi/140730506)

 This repository contains the simulation code for the manuscript "Is T Cell Negative Selection a Learning Algorithm?".
-It currently contains the code for the negative selection model itself (in the `model/` folder), as well as the sequences used in the paper (in the `data/` folder).
-See below for a description on how to use this code, as well as the README.md files in each of those folders.

-All analyses are described in the methods section of the manuscript, so the content of the `model/` and `data/` folders should together suffice to reproduce all figures in the manuscript.
-For convenience, we have also uploaded a complete folder with all (simulation, analysis and plotting) code that can be used to generate the figures automatically under `figures/`.
-This folder has a separate README on how to reproduce all figures automatically.
-The information below provides a more general overview of the model and its usage.
+It includes the original implementation of a negative selection model based on finite automata, as well as a new extension that builds on this baseline to address a real-world classification task.

+In the original work, negative selection was applied to peptides and synthetic strings to study self–nonself discrimination in the immune system.
+This extended version applies the same core principles to a natural language task: distinguishing between human-written and LLM-generated English text using motif-based learning.

+The repository includes:

+-The original model code and our additions (Greedy Selector, Genetic Algorithm)

+Input sequences (data/)

+A new dataset (our_data/) and Python scripts for training set optimization

+Reactivity analysis tools to evaluate classifier performance

+All analyses from the original manuscript can be reproduced using the contents of model/ and data/, while new experiments and applications are documented below.

+Steps 1–5 reproduce the baseline negative selection simulation described in the original paper.
+The steps after that extend the method to a new domain: distinguishing human vs LLM-generated natural language.

 ## About the model